kyalo-vibes/distributed_database/README.md

 ### siteAWindows

-The [site A](./siteAwindows.py) file contains a our implementation of virtual fragmentation using the first application on the orders table and we create two fragments namely Q1 and Q2.
+The [site A](./siteAwindows.py) file contains a our implementation of virtual fragmentation using the all applications and their attributes and we create two fragments namely Q1 and Q2.
 The file contains the following:
 1. `Connect to database`
 2. `Perform vertical fragmentation`
 3. `Display results`

-> View the [notebook](./lightgbm_model.ipynb) for more details.

-### App

-The [app](./app.py) file contains a FLASK application serving a RESTful API that will consume user input from a Flutter frontend and call the featureEngineering file.
-The predict API does the follwing:

-1. Takes user input from the form in the frontend.
-2. Creates a dataframe of all possible combinations with the columns `date, store, item, sales`.
-3. Calls the `featureEngineering` module to generate features using `input_data.csv`.
-4. Imports the `final_model.pkl` and passes the input to the model to perform prediction.
-5. Returns a json object with tht prediction.

-> View the [app](./app.py) for more details.
+> View the [siteAwindows](./siteAwindows.py) for more details.

-### featureEngineering
+### siteBLinux

-The [featureEngineering](./featureEngineering.py) app takes in `input_data.csv` and performs feature engineering to the user input has the same number of features as the ones used when training the model.

-1. Takes user input from the Flask API.
-2. Generates features so that `input_data` has 25 features that model expects.
-3. Produces `X_test_final` that the Flask API will use to perform prediction.
+The [site B](./siteBlinux.py) file contains a our implementation of primary horizontal fragmentation using the first application on the orders table and we create two fragments namely phf1 and phf2.
+SInce phf1 is mostly accessed in site B we keep it here and ship phf2 to windows machine and perform schema translation for it to sit in the MySQL database.
+The file contains the following:
+1. `Connect to database`
+2. `Perform horizontal fragmentation`
+3. `Ship phf2 to windows machine as a python list`
+4. `Perform schema translation`
+5. `Display results`

-> View the [featureEngineering](./featureEngineering.py) for more details.
+> View the [siteBLinux](./siteBlinux.py) for more details.

-### gain
+### siteCwindows

-The [gain](./gain.py) file contains the gain value which it obtains from the training dataset to trim features generated down to the 25 important features the model expects.

-1. Takes training dataset.
-2. Creates features using the dataset.
-3. Calculates gain of the features using the `first_model`.
-4. Outputs the gain to `featureEngineering`.
+The [site C](./siteCwindows.py) file contains a our implementation.
+We start with PHF to generate loc1 and loc2 from product table.
+Then derived horizontal fragmentation using products(loc1 and loc2) as owner table and inventory as member table and we create four fragments namely dhf1, dhf2, dhf3 and dhf4.
+Since dhf1 and dhf2 are accessed most here we keep in site C and ship dhf3 and dhf4 to site B. Since The file contains the following:
+1. `Connect to database`
+2. `Perform primary horizontal fragmentation`
+3. `Perform derived horizontal fragmentation`
+4. `Ship dhf3 and dhf4 to site B`
+5. `Perform schema translation`
+6. `Display results`

-> View the [gain](./gain.py) for more details.
+> View the [siteCwindows](./siteCwindows.py) for more details.